vshnvanand/wanderlust/README.md

                        --ssh-access \
                        --ssh-public-key=eks-nodegroup-key
   ```
-> [!Note]
->  Make sure the ssh-public-key "eks-nodegroup-key is available in your aws account"
-#

 - <b id="Jenkins-worker">Setting up jenkins worker node</b>
   - Create a new EC2 instance (Jenkins Worker) with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
   ```bash